Hildebrand Law, P.C. mobile logo

 Also, that property acquired during the marriage that wasn’t expressly agreed by both parties to be community property will, in almost all situations, be awarded to the party who purchased it.
 Lastly, the amount of spousal maintenance, if any, to be awarded may be impacted by the amount of marital property each spouse is awarded in the proceedings.

 If you have questions about enforcing a premarital agreement in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.